hawx/riviera/README.md

 - `/-/subscribe`
 - `/-/unsubscribe`

-All data is stored in a local database with path specified by the `--db` flag, by default at `./db`.
+By default an in memory database will be used, so to persist data specify a path with the `--boltdb` option.

 ## Importing existing subscriptions